khakhalin/notes/00_words_to_lookup.md

 * Make sure all Eric's recommendations are here

 Classic ML and friends
-* purity score
-* random forest
-* gradient boosting
-* loess - how is it different form b-splines?
+* loess - how is it different from b-splines?
 * Hungarian algorithm
 * Bloom filter
 * Kalman filter (and its friends)
 * Expectation-Maximization
+* Bayes Information Criterion - will be naturually described once I cover model selection?
 * Bayesian PCA
 * more on Gaussian processes
 * Graphical models